Yutte Stensgaard: Personal life

 Stensgaard has married three times: first to art director Tony Curtis; second to John Kerwin.
-She left acting in 1972, went to live in the U.S. and had a son.
+She left acting in 1972, went to live in the US and had a son.
 She became a Christian and for years worked at a radio station selling air-time and refusing to discuss her acting career.
-She married Paul Walter in June 2012 in Oregon, USA.
+She married Paul Walter in June 2012 in Oregon.
 She was tracked down by a Danish horror fan, Nicolas Barbano, and eventually agreed to an interview (which appeared in Video Watchdog).
 Soon after, she was guest of honour at a horror convention.

 Stensgaard's image continues to feature on the covers of numerous book and magazine publications; for instance, Marcus Hearn's book Hammer Glamour (2009), which contains a chapter on her.